Updated February 2018

 There are a couple of other factors too, as well as your earning, that can impact whether you're more or less likely to clear the debt within the 30 years (and thus pay all the interest).
 These are...

 - Borrowing less initially means you're more likely to repay within 30 years.
-Lower borrowing is usually because of a smaller 'living loan', because you didn't take all you were allowed, you lived at home so less was offered, you were a part-time student, or you had higher family income which means you were entitled to less (see my hidden student loan parental contribution blog, which explains this).
+Lower borrowing is usually because of a smaller 'living loan', because you didn't take all you were allowed, you lived at home so less was offered, you were a part-time student, or you had higher family income which means you were entitled to less (see my hidden student loan parental contribution blog on that).

 - Time off work means you're less likely to clear within 30 years.
 This could be due to career breaks, going part time, periods of unemployment or reduced earnings, maternity and paternity leave etc.